Unsigned Integers vs Signed Integers

 That is the main difference between unsigned and signed integers.

-There are different types of files formats that can store signed and unsigned integers.
+Today, let’s look at which file formats can store signed and unsigned integers.

 And when should you use unsigned and signed integers?

-With an 8-bit unsigned raster, valid values are from 0 to 255.
-This means that an 8-bit raster has 256 values in total.
+When you use an 8-bit unsigned raster, valid values are from 0 to 255.
+This means that an 8-bit raster can store 256 values in total.

 Radiometric resolution is the amount of detail in each pixel expressed in units of bits.
-A wide range of values gives the ability for pixel values to discriminate very slight differences in energy.
+A wide range of values gives the ability for pixel values to discriminate very slight differences.